Alternative DSM-5 model for personality disorders: Criteria A and B

 A significant theoretic-empirical question that remains undecided is the degree of overlap that “should” exist both among and between measures of Criterion A and B. That is, given that maladaptive traits are the overt expressions of personality dysfunction, some degree of overlap (i.e., cross-correlation) is expected, but a high degree of overlap would indicate redundancy and poor discriminant validity.
-However, there is not yet consensus on the “theoretically ideal” degree of overlap.
-Research has found a strong correlation between results from assessment regarding level of personality functioning, and mal-adaptive personality traits, respectively, which makes it difficult to separate in which way each of these influences the personality disorder.
+However, there is no consensus yet on the “theoretically ideal” degree of overlap.
+Research has found a strong correlation between results from assessment regarding level of personality functioning and maladaptive personality traits, respectively, which makes it difficult to separate which way each of these influences the personality disorder.
 Interpretations of this are a significant subject of the literature on the alternative model.

 Criterion A, specifically, has been criticized for being inadequate at capturing the core essence of personality disorders and differentiating them from other types of mental disorders.
-It has been suggested that criterion A should be removed from the AMPD in favor of instead measuring the impacts of criterion B traits.
+It has been suggested that criterion A should be removed from the AMPD in favor of measuring the impacts of criterion B traits.
 Assessment of the level of personality functioning as a core element in the diagnosis of personality disorder has been argued to have the benefit of clearly defining how severe the impairment must be and how it manifests in general functioning, rather than diagnosis relying merely on traits, which may not necessarily cause impairment significant enough to warrant a diagnosis.
-In addition to this, the LPFS captures a clearly defined core of what personality functioning is, and how impairment generally manifests, regardless of specified pathological traits.
+In addition, the LPFS captures a clearly defined core of what personality functioning is and how impairment generally manifests, regardless of specified pathological traits.

 A point of criticism leveled against criterion B is that the model does not define the amplitude of a trait required for its inclusion in the basis for a diagnosis.